 Image: Lilian Steiner, ‘Meditation’, performed at the NGV

-Applications for 2018 Residency Program have now closed.
+Applications for 2019 LGI Residency Program are now open.

 2018 FULL TIME STUDIO RESIDENTS

 During 2018 Lucy Guerin Inc will house six full time studio residents and four part time studio residents, who will each receive up to two weeks in-kind studio space at the Lucy Guerin Inc studio.

 Below is a little information about our residents and what they intend to explore through their residencies at Lucy Gueirn Inc.